saltyorg/docs/docs/sandbox/apps/minecraft.md

 ## What is it?

-Run one or multiple minecraft servers with custom domains.
-Utilises minecraft server and mc-router to allow each server to have its own subdomain with the default port.
+Run one or multiple minecraft servers with custom subdomains.
+Utilizes minecraft server and mc-router to allow each server to have its own subdomain with the default port.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|